 If you have a referral to another imaging practice or organisation, we can still assist you as we put you, the patient first, and accept all referrals.
 If in doubt, please seek advice from your referring medical professional.

 How do I prepare for my X-ray?

-A basic X-ray does not require any special preparation and no appointment is necessary.
-Metal objects such as watches, keys, coins and jewellery will show up on the x-ray affecting the images and therefore may need to be removed.
-You may be provided with a gown to wear instead of your own clothes, as some materials and prints will show up on the x-ray.
-You may also be provided with a special lead lined apron or staff may place a small shield on areas not requiring X-ray.
+Depending on the X-ray examination, you may be provided with a gown to wear instead of your own clothes.
+This is because metal, such as zips, clips, watches, keys, coins, jewellery or metal in the clothing materials and prints itself will show up on the X-ray image.
+You may also be provided with a special lead lined apron or a small lead-shield may be placed on body-areas not requiring an X-ray.

 Please inform the Radiographer if there is any chance you might be pregnant.